 For 1 in 2 men and 1 in 3 women, life-threatening cancer is in the future.
 Many of us will be working at the time of diagnosis, all hoping for a cure and that our lives will be as normal as possible as we go through treatment and strive for that cure.

-Work Stride: Managing Cancer at Work is a low-cost, high-impact employee benefit program that enables organizations to help their employees prevent cancer, recognize the early warning signs of the disease, and understand and manage cancer treatment.
+Work Stride is a low-cost, high-impact employee benefit program that enables organizations to help their employees prevent cancer, recognize the early warning signs of the disease, and understand and manage cancer treatment.
 This approach keeps employees informed, engaged, and feeling supported.

-Terry Langbaum, M.A.S., has worked at Johns Hopkins for more than 40 years.
+Terry Langbaum, M.A.S., worked at Johns Hopkins for more than 40 years.
 From 2001 to 2017, Terry served as the chief administrative officer of the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center.
-During this time, she worked with Professor Lillie Shockney on cancer survivorship initiatives, and together they developed a program to help Johns Hopkins employees who had been diagnosed with cancer.
+During this time, she worked with now-Professor Lillie Shockney on cancer survivorship initiatives, and together they developed a program to help Johns Hopkins employees who had been diagnosed with cancer, using her own experience as a cancer patient to support and guide others.
 The program was recognized as a best practice for cancer care by external organizations, including the Maryland Comprehensive Cancer Control Program.
 By 2016, Terry and Lillie had developed the program for use by companies outside of Johns Hopkins.
-Today, Managing Cancer at Work is being offered as an employee benefit by corporations across the country.
+Today, Work Stride is being offered as an employee benefit by corporations across the country.

 CEO Cancer Gold Standard™ Accreditation

 Internet Advertising Competition Awards